How to buy BidEnergy (BID) shares

-BidEnergy Limited is a software—application business based in Australia.
-BidEnergy shares (BID) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $1.02 – an increase of 0.49% over the previous week.
-BidEnergy has a trailing 12-month revenue of around $9.4 million.
+Bill Identity Limited is a software-application business based in Australia.
+BidEnergy shares (BID) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+BidEnergy has a trailing 12-month revenue of around $14.7 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in BidEnergy